chadrem/totem/README.md

 Features:
 - Ruby on Rails inspired folder structure.
-- Lightweight.
+- Lightweight and simple code.
 - Integrated console.
-- Uses built in Ruby features and avoids depending on gems.
+- Uses built in Ruby classes and avoids depending on 3rd party gems.
 - Designed for MRI and JRuby.
 - Easily extensible through gems or directly in your project.
   - ActiveRecord (coming soon).